ytushar24/paper-devops-task/README.md

-# Paper.Social - DevOps Engineer Assessment (AWS & IBM Cloud)
+# Paper.Social - DevOps Engineer Assessment

-**Paper.Social** is a modern, resilient social media platform deployed using a multi-cloud strategy with automated DevOps pipelines.
-This project demonstrates Infrastructure as Code (IaC), configuration management, containerization, CI/CD automation, and scalable deployment practices across AWS (and optionally IBM Cloud).
+This project demonstrates Infrastructure as Code (IaC), configuration management, containerization, CI/CD automation, and scalable deployment practices across AWS.

 ---

 ## 🌐 Project Goals

-- Deploy a simple web application on AWS (and IBM Cloud) using Infrastructure as Code
+- Deploy a simple web application on AWS using Infrastructure as Code
 - Use Terraform, Ansible, and GitHub Actions for automation
 - Host a Dockerized frontend application
 - Enable automated builds and deployment via CI/CD pipeline